USRSE/usrse.github.io/_posts/newsletters/2024-05-28-newsletter.md

 ### 💥**Get Your Magical US-RSE Unicorn - Edition 2024!**

 Would you like to support US-RSE and get a magical unicorn?
-The magical unicorn - Edition 2024 is here! [https://give.communityin.org/02OaKa?ref=ab_5CNhbc](https://give.communityin.org/02OaKa?ref=ab_5CNhbc)
+Our magical unicorn - Edition 2024 is here! [https://give.communityin.org/02OaKa?ref=ab_5CNhbc](https://give.communityin.org/02OaKa?ref=ab_5CNhbc)

 ### 💥**SGX3 Gateway Central Explainer Video Contest**